NCAR/DART/docs/pages/Getting_Started.md

 preassim, postassim, analysis, output" while for a single file the same stages are available with the exception of "input."

-:dart: *NOTE*: in the above cycling diagram, there will actually be one file per member, which is not shown here in order to simplify the process.
+*NOTE*: in the above cycling diagram, there will actually be one file per member, which is not shown here in order to simplify the process.

-:exclamation: *IMPORTANT*: the decision to store ensemble members as separate files and whether to run an OSSE or OSE are independent.
+*IMPORTANT*: the decision to store ensemble members as separate files and whether to run an OSSE or OSE are independent.
 An OSSE can be run with multiple files and an OSE can be run with all ensemble members stored in a single file.